lafikl/hksample/README.md

 # HKSample
-An algorithm to sample a complete session by hashing its key.
+An algorithm to sample a complete session by hashing its key, and then we see if the keys fits in one the buckets within the sampling percentage.

 ## Installation